Second degree funding (Years 1-4)

-You will have to self-fund the tuition fees for the first four years of your course.
+You will need to self-fund the tuition fees for the first four years of your course.

 Help with living costs

-Home students will be eligible for the Maintence Loan but not Welsh Government Learning Grant.
+Home students will be eligible for the maintenance loan.
 Your loan entitlement will depend on where you were living before the course and is based on a household income assessment.